tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2a-music_and_abstract_art-article-1.md

 ----------------
 ----------------

-Outline for conclusion:
+Ideas for a conclusion:

-1. Compare and contrast Goya's Third of May, 1808 to Picasso's Guernica
--  For both: give background, context, and links to more information
--  Which one is more beautiful?
--  Which one is more informative?
--  Which one is more abstract?
--  Which one is more meaningful?
--  Which one is more accessible?
--  Which one do you prefer?
-2. "Both of these are extremely powerful works of art that kind of say the same thing:"
+Both of these are extremely powerful works of art that kind of say the same thing:"
 - violence against people is horrifying

+The truly beautiful thing about abstract art is it can take on meanings that were not foreseen by the artist when they created the work.
+For example, Pablo Picasso painted Guernica long before Bob Dylan wrote All Along the Watchtower.
+What if we get even more abstract?

+Post-aftermath:
-3. Post-aftermath: Mondrian's paintings showing equilibrium (maybe include an earlier, non-abstract work of his, e.g., pastoral scene)
+- Mondrian's paintings showing equilibrium (maybe include an earlier, non-abstract work of his, e.g., pastoral scene)
+- Marley's prediction of continuing war unless equilibrium is achieved

 ----------------
 ----------------